For more information, contact:

 Confidence in dining situations frees one from worrying about making mistakes, whether at home or dining out.
 Students will develop positive dining habits by learning everything from the basic rules of dining and polite meal-time conversations to restaurant behavior, and much more.

 Dancing and dining is a fun and interactive-based delivery system for teaching positive social skills.
-This activity is offered as the last event of the Junior Cotillion season, where students will combine their social and dining skills knowledge during a four-course meal and a night full of dancing with fellow classmates.
+This activity is offered as the last event of the Junior Cotillion season, where students will showcase their learned skills by inviting an Adult to join them and participating in dance, dining, and social etiquette!

 Rock Lobster is a traditional lobster bake with live music, where the ticket proceeds help support FASL's programs and Fredericksburg area children.